evolution99/DualStrike_AI_For_Lymphoma/README.md

 # DualStrike Docking Simulation

 This project performs a molecular docking simulation between the NPM-ALK fusion protein and the novel dual-site inhibitor, DualStrike, using AlphaFold for protein structure prediction and SwissDock for docking.
+It is for Siraj Raval's video on Youtube, and [HPC-AI](https://hpc-ai.com/) compute cloud was used for affordability.

 ## **Table of Contents**